resurfaceio/logger-ruby/README.md

 After <a href="#installing_with_bundler">installing the logger gem</a>, add an around_action to any Rails controller as shown below.

     require 'resurfaceio/all'                                  # add at top of file

     class MyController < ApplicationController
       around_action HttpLoggerForRails.new(url: '$DEMO')       # add inside controller
     end

 Usage data will now be logged here:
 [https://demo-resurfaceio.herokuapp.com/messages](https://demo-resurfaceio.herokuapp.com/messages)

-*Resurface Labs provides this free demo environment in good faith, just to make our stuff easy to try.
-Data sent to this demo environment is held in volatile memory for less than 24 hours, and is never retransmitted to any third parties.
+*Resurface Labs provides this free demo environment just to make our stuff easy to try.
+Data sent to this demo environment is held in volatile memory for less than 24 hours, and is never shared with third parties.
 (<a href="">Privacy and Terms of Service</a>)*

 <a name="logging_from_rack_middleware"/>